Modeling AdaGrad, RMSProp, and Adam with Integro-Differential Equations: Acknowledgments

 \section{Acknowledgments}

 I would like to express sincere gratitude to Josep Llosa (University of Barcelona), Rhys Gould (University of Cambridge), Hidenori Tanaka (Harvard University), and Javier Cristin (Autonomous University of Barcelona) for their insightful discussions on nonlocality and valuable feedback on this manuscript.
 I also thank the Digital Transformation Team and the Nennisiwok Team at DAMM for their ongoing support.
+Finally, we would like to thank the anonymous referee for their comments and observations on the theorems, which helped us improve them.